Do Electric and Hybrid Cars Need Different Tyres?

 We all know electric and hybrid cars are different from their more traditional petrol and diesel counterparts.
-There’s the obvious difference in battery for one - but what about when it comes to tyres - do electric and hybrid cars need different tyres?
+There’s the obvious difference in battery for one, but what about when it comes to tyres – do electric and hybrid cars need different tyres from regular cars and, if so, what are the differences?

 But why is heavier, quieter, and sidewall(ier) better for electric and hybrid cars?
 Let’s break it down.